 Use your content to link to other blog posts and pages on your website.
 This keeps visitors hooked to your website for a longer duration, thus improving bounce rate and time-on-site.

-In addition, it also ensures that web crawlers spend more time on your website, navigating from one page to another.
+In addition, it also ensures that web crawlers capture a thorough picture of your site.
 This is useful in getting your web pages indexed.

 Improve User Experience